 There are different types of pasteurization methods for white milk classified according to the temperatures and times used:6,7

 |Low temperature for a long time||63||30 minutes|

 |High temperature for a short time||72||15 seconds|

 |Ultra-pasteurization or uperization||125 to 138||2 to 4 seconds|

 |Ultra-high-temperature pasteurization||140||4 seconds|

-The most common pasteurization method is 72° C for 15 seconds.
+The most common pasteurization method for white milk is 72° C for 15 seconds.
 It allows large quantities of milk to be processed in a short period of time.
 Ultra-high-temperature pasteurization requires the combination of a temperature of 140° C for four seconds and sterile packaging, which significantly increases the shelf life of milk.6,7

 The effects of pasteurization on nutritional value

 Although the benefits of pasteurizing milk are well established, some consumers wonder if this type of thermal process destroys some of the nutrients.
 Researchers in Ontario looked into the question and published a systematic review and meta-analysis of 40 studies.5 The results show that milk pasteurization decreases its concentrations of vitamins B1, B2, B12 and C, and folate.
 Following pasteurization, milk is still a source of thiamine (vitamin B1) and an excellent source of vitamin B12.
 A significant decrease in riboflavin (vitamin B2) was observed; however, pasteurized milk remains an excellent source of riboflavin.5 As for other vitamins, the effect on the nutritional value of milk is not significant since vitamin C and folate are found at relatively low levels prior to pasteurization.
 In addition, vitamin D fortification has been mandatory since 1975 for pasteurized milk sold in Canada, making it an excellent source of this vitamin, unlike raw milk, which contains only a very small amount.